Sally McNeil: Murder of Ray McNeil

 On February 14, 1995, emergency services in Oceanside, California, received a call from McNeil, who said: "I just shot my husband because he just beat me up."

 Earlier that night, Ray was on a date with Marianne Myers, his mistress, unbeknownst to McNeil, as he had claimed he was going to get chicken for dinner.
 She was preparing to go out and find Ray, but he later arrived after 10:30pm.
 McNeil claimed and maintains that she shot Ray in self-defense when he, spurred by roid rage, began choking her after she accused him of adultery.
 The police transcript reads that Ray, "slapped her, pushed her down on the floor, and started choking her.
 McNeil squirmed away, ran into the bedroom, and took her sawed-off shotgun out of its case in the closet."
 McNeil then shot Ray twice: once in the abdomen and once in the jaw.

 Both of McNeil's children were present in the apartment, but in their own room during the shooting.
 Shantina left the room after hearing the shots, saw Ray's state, and ran to a neighbor's apartment for help.
 Ray was still alive and conscious when police arrived.
-He was take to Scripps Memorial Hospital, however he was declared dead two hours later.
+He was taken to Scripps Memorial Hospital, however he was declared dead two hours later.
 McNeil was arrested for murder.

 At the time of her arrest, McNeil tested positive for the steroid Deca-Durabolin, while Ray's autopsy revealed he had five different kinds of steroids in his bloodstream.

 Her bail was set at $100,000.
 Out of loyalty, this was paid for by McNeil's wrestling clients and others from the muscle worship community.